 Auditors will want these if your numbers don't add up.

-Once your calculated tax exceeds $175, you pay the higher amount, and no separate filing fee is added.
+Once your calculated tax falls below $175, you pay the minimum $175 instead.
+If your computed amount exceeds $175, you pay the higher computed amount.
 Service provider fees may apply for electronic payments, particularly credit card transactions.
 Paper filing only costs you postage and processing time.

-All Kentucky LLET returns, regardless of entity type, are due on the 15th day of the fourth month following the close of the tax year.
+All Kentucky LLET returns, regardless of entity type, are due on the 15th day of the fourth month following the close of the tax year, pursuant to 103 KAR 15:050.
 For calendar-year filers, this means April 15.
+If the due date falls on a weekend or holiday, returns are due the next business day.
 This applies to C corporations filing Form 720, S corporations and multi-member LLCs filing Form PTE, partnerships filing Form 765, and single-member LLCs filing Form 725.

 Kentucky's LLET is calculated based on gross receipts and gross profits, after which you pay whichever creates the lower tax.
 The process follows three steps:

 Kentucky offers two filing options for your LLET return: electronic filing through their Modernized e-File (MeF) system or paper filing.
-Mandatory e-file and e-pay is required for entities with federal gross receipts of $1,000,000 or more.
-This applies to Forms 720, 720U, PTE, 725, and 740NP-WH for tax years beginning on or after October 1, 2021.
+Mandatory e-file and e-pay is required for entities with federal gross receipts of $1,000,000 or more, for tax years beginning on or after October 1, 2021.
+This applies to Forms 720, 720U, PTE, 725, and 740NP-WH.
+Entities that need a waiver from the electronic filing requirement can submit Form 8948 (K-C) to the Kentucky DOR before filing on paper, then attach the approved waiver to the paper return.

-Electronic filing is facilitated through approved software that utilizes the IRS e-file platform, then sends the state portion to Kentucky's servers.
-Paper filing is still available for entities below the $1,000,000 gross receipts threshold, but you'll miss real-time validation and wait longer for confirmation.
+Electronic filing is facilitated through approved software connected to the Kentucky Taxpayer Portal.
+Paper filing is still available for entities below the $1,000,000 federal gross receipts threshold, but you'll miss real-time validation and wait longer for confirmation.

 Here's your filing process:

 If you miss Kentucky's LLET deadline, penalties begin immediately.
-The state enforces strict financial and operational consequences that escalate quickly with continued non-compliance.
+The state enforces strict financial and operational consequences under KRS 131.180 that escalate quickly with continued non-compliance.

 Calculate your tax early, file through Kentucky's electronic portal, and pay before the deadline to avoid penalties, maintain good standing, and keep your business record clean.

 If you run a C corporation, you still owe Kentucky corporate income tax in addition to your LLET.
-Kentucky lets you apply a credit against your income tax liability, so you're not double-taxed.
+Kentucky imposes a flat 5% corporate income tax rate on C corporation taxable net income, as established under KRS 141.040.
+Kentucky lets you apply a credit against your income tax liability equal to your LLET paid minus the $175 minimum, so you're not double-taxed.
+The $175 minimum is never creditable, making it an effective alternative minimum tax.
 You'll find the mechanics spelled out on Form 720 itself.

-Extensions are available as follows: corporations filing Form 720 can receive a 6-7 month extension; single-member LLCs filing Form 725 can receive a 6-month extension using Form 720EXT or federal Form 7004.
+Extensions are available as follows: C corporations filing Form 720 can receive a 7-month extension; pass-through entities, including S corporations, partnerships, and single-member LLCs filing Forms PTE, 765, or 725, can receive a 6-month extension.
+Both groups may use either Form 720EXT or federal Form 7004 to obtain an extension.

-The extension only covers the paperwork, so you still need to pay any tax you owe by the original deadline (April 15 for calendar-year filers, March 16 for S corporations and partnerships).
+The extension only covers the paperwork, so you still need to pay any tax you owe by the original deadline (April 15 for all calendar-year filers, regardless of entity type).
 Miss that payment and you'll face penalties and interest, even if your return arrives on time later.

 Amendments are straightforward but time-sensitive.
-If you discover an error after filing or the IRS adjusts your federal return, you have 180 days from the final federal determination to submit an amended Kentucky return.
-Use the same form (720 or 725-EZ), check the "Amended" box, and attach a copy of the federal notice, along with any changed schedules.
+Under KRS 141.211, if you discover an error after filing or the IRS adjusts your federal return, you have 180 days from the final federal determination to submit an amended Kentucky return.
+Use the corresponding amended return form for the applicable tax year, check the "Amended" box, and attach the entire Revenue Agent's Report along with any changed schedules.

 Book a demo to get started with Discern today.